 Yes, it does have a slightly less spicy flavor than black pepper/peppercorns.
 Some varieties of white pepper also have a fermented taste depending on their drying process.

-The most straightforward swap for white peppercorns is black peppercorns due to the similarities in flavor and harvest time.
-The second best option is green peppercorn since it is pulled from the same plant.
+The most straightforward white pepper substitute is black peppercorns due to the similarities in flavor and harvest time.
+The second best option is green peppercorn, which is pulled from the same plant.

-Whether you’re looking for a more budget-friendly option than white peppercorns or you’ve run out of white pepper – the above choices provide an ample amount of spices to choose from.
-Choose which works best for you based on the desired dish appearance and flavor.
+Whether you’re looking for a more budget-friendly option or run out of white pepper, the ingredients above provide ample choices.